-Homework is an integral part of the school's instructional program and is intended to reinforce learning and foster habits of independent study.
+Homework is a part of the school's instructional program and is intended to reinforce learning and foster habits of independent study.
 While students' ability and concentration time may vary, general suggested time allotments for homework in the elementary schools are as follows:

-- Grades K-2: 15-30 minutes per day, including 10-20 minutes of reading time - Grades 3-6: 30-60 minutes per day, including 20-25 minutes of reading time - Grades 7-8: 60-90 minutes per day, including 25-30 minutes of reading time
+- Grades K-2: 15-30 minutes per day, including 10-20 minutes of reading time - Grades 3-6: 30-60 minutes per day, including 20-25 minutes of reading time - Grades 7-8: 60-90 minutes per day, including 25-30 minutes of reading time process.

-Students will be successful in completing homework if parents are supportive and involved in the process.
 Parents are asked to routinely check assignments and encourage study at home.
 Each grade level has a standard for acceptable homework.
 Homework standards will be reviewed on Curriculum Night.
 If a student is spending an excessive or insufficient amount of time on homework, a conference should be arranged.
 In order to develop self-disciplined and responsible students, St. Gregory Catholic School does not condone late or incomplete work.
 The student may earn a grade/point/percentage deduction on late or incomplete work.
 If homework requires an unreasonable amount of help from parents and/or completion time is excessively more than suggested time, please consult with the teacher.